 But instead, it binds to the mRNA transcript and aborts the transcription process.

 Gene expression in prokaryotes:

 What does a promoter do?
 We already answer it, it promotes transcription viz protein formation.
-Each gene has its own promoter in eukaryotes but it’s not a case for our ancestor.
+Each gene has its own promoter in eukaryotes but it’s not the case for our ancestors.

 I am talking about prokaryotes.
 Genes in them regulated through operon.
 In an operon, many genes are transcribed from a single promoter.

 Through the operon, different proteins are formed from different genes at once with a single promoter.
-Although, the entire process is regulated by smaller molecules like activator or repressor.
+Although, the entire process is regulated by smaller molecules like activators or repressors.

 The activator binds to the promoter and boosts the activity of RNA polymerase, those operons are known as inducible operons.
 For example, lac operon.

-Repressor binds instead of activator and represses the activity of the RNA polymerase.
-Those operons are known as repressible operons, for example, try operon.
+The repressor binds instead of the activator and represses the activity of the RNA polymerase.
+Those operons are known as repressible operons, for example, trp operon.